 Middle Eastern ground beef pita sandwiches are a fun, tasty, and easy way to use up ground beef sitting in your fridge or freezer.
 Consider it a fuss-free (and weeknight-friendly) spin on my kofta kebab recipe.
-All you need is 20 minutes and dinner is ready!

 Skip the usual meatballs, burgers, or casseroles tonight and make these ground beef sandwiches instead!
 Consider this recipe a time-saving twist on kofta—all of the incredible Middle Eastern flavors you love and none of the fuss.